 Applications are reviewed in the order they are received.
 Staff will inform you or your consultant of plan deficiencies or permit approval within 15 working days.
 Deficiencies can be corrected by revising the application materials or submitting additional information.
 In some cases, simplified permit applications can be reviewed and issued usually within 3 days.
 For simplified review, please contact wrediv@danecounty.gov or call (608) 224-3730 to be directed to the appropriate staff member.

-The nature and scope of your project and its proximity to surface water resources will determine whether or not a permit is required from our office.
+The nature and scope of your project will determine whether or not a permit is required from our office.
 Please refer to the Do I Need a Permit webpage which outlines the permitting requirements.
 If you have any questions regarding your project and permit applicability please email us or contact a Water Resources Engineering staff member.

-You can use the DCiMap to determine if your project is located in the shoreland zone.
+DCiMap online mapping application may be used to determine if your project is located in the shoreland zone.
 Simply enter the address or tax parcel number of your project in the search field in the upper right corner or navigate to the location of your project on the map.
-Once zoomed to the location of your project, click on the “Map Contents” folder located on the toolbar across the top of the page.
-Scroll down and check the box labeled “Shoreland Zone”.
-The shoreland zone is depicted as a dark purple shadow (within 300’ of a stream/lake/pond) and a light purple shadow (within 1000’ of a lake/pond) on the map.
-The 1% annual chance (100-year) floodplain and DNR wetland layers can also be added by checking the appropriate box under “Water Resources” of the map contents folder.
+Once zoomed to the location of your project, click on the "Map Layers" button located in the upper-right hand corner of the page.
+Then, click on the water drop icons and scroll down and check the "Shoreland Zone" checkbox.
+Any hatched area is considered within the Shoreland Zone.

 Tools that may be useful for your permit application can be found on the Erosion and Stormwater Permit Tools webpage.